gerx24/gitops/core/charts/crdb-to-postgres-migration/README.md

 #### Workflow Steps:
 1. **Backup Creation**:
-   - The workflow creates a backup of the `vulcan_core_prod` database.
+   - The workflow creates a backup of the `gerx24_core_prod` database.
 2. **Storage**:
    - The backup is pushed to the bucket:
      ```